johnedstone/user_params_in_yaml/README.md

     * That is, let's assume your data files and any output files are completely separated from your code directory.

 * File paths are relative to one's Home Directory, using forward slashes (/) for both Windows and Linux
-* Three options are provided:
+* Four options are provided:

+    * `run_me_barebones.py`: the simplest solution, no logging, assumes user_params.yaml is in code directory
     * `run_me_my_params_are_here.py`: is for the case where one puts their custom params in the code directory.
 This is a common practice, but you may want to put it in your project data directory.
     * `run_me_my_params_are_elsewhere.py` is for the case where one puts their custom params elsewhere, e.g. in one's project_data directory
     * `run_me_sample_params.py`: is for running some sample params, and this is the old way, demonstrating putting one's sample params in a python file